 Disney California Adventure – 1 Day

-When this park first opened, spending half of a day here would do but since the renovation of basically the entire park, the quality here has gone up.
+When this park first opened, spending half of a day here would do but since the renovation of basically the entire park, the quality has gone up.
 There’s a decent number of E-Ticket attractions here including Radiator Springs Racers, Guardians of the Galaxy – Mission: BREAKOUT! and IncrediCoaster.
 In California Adventure’s first go-around, it seemed that they didn’t quite understand the value of having beautiful areas to explore.
-The park still isn’t quite there but Cars Land, Buena Vista Street, and Grizzly Peak are all pretty areas to explore.
-Pixar Pier is an interesting area, although somewhat weak thematically, and I always enjoy being down by the water.
-World of Color is a must-see but so is Cars Land at dusk.
+The park still isn’t quite there but Cars Land, Buena Vista Street, and Grizzly Peak are all pretty lands.
+Pixar Pier and Avengers Campus are interesting, although somewhat weak thematically.
+World of Color is a must-see and so is Cars Land at dusk.
 You can typically do both in one day but you may have to be strategic.
 The lack of interesting areas to explore keeps this park away from adding a half day.